screenRecorder

 Default: minNumDigitsInFileName = 1

 The file extension can be any format MATLAB imwrite or Psychtoolbox CreateMovie understands (e.g. .png, .jpeg; .avi, .mov, etc.).
-It also determines the mode of recording: If it's an image file extension, the screen recorder captures a single image, then ends on its own.
-If it's a movie file extension, it records a movie.
-If you want to capture a series of images, add <cds>"..."<cds> to the file name, e.g. <cds>"mypic.png..."<cds>.
+It also determines the mode of capture: If an image file extension, the screen recorder captures a single image, then ends on its own.
+If a movie file extension, it records a movie.
+To capture a series of images, add <cds>...<cds> to an image file extension, e.g. <cds>"mypic.png..."<cds>—the screen recorder will then make a subfolder with name based on file name and save image files there.

 See also record properties fileName_r, n_file below.